Toby Fox: 2008–2009: Early work

+2013–2015: Undertale

 Fox's most well-known work is the 2015 role-playing video game Undertale, which he also composed the soundtrack for.
-The game sold more than 1 million copies, becoming a "breakout hit" and "pop-culture phenomenon".
+The game sold more than 3.5 million copies, becoming a "breakout hit" and "pop-culture phenomenon".
+The game has received nominations for a British Academy Game Award, three Game Awards and D.I.C.E.
+Awards.
 Fox worked on the entire game independently, besides the art assets—which he asked Temmie (Tuyoki) Chang to help with—to avoid relying on others.
-He had some experience in game development before Undertale, using RPG Maker 2000 with his three brothers to make role-playing games and EarthBound ROM hacks in high school, the most notable of which was Earthbound: The Halloween Hack.
 He thought of the character designs and ideas for Undertale while in college, where he drew them in his notebook.

 Following its release, Undertale garnered an extensive fanbase.
 Fox commented that he did not mind if people stated that they did not like the game, saying that it was "not for everyone".
-Despite Undertale's awards and widespread acclaim, Fox wrote that his personal opinion was that the game was still "niche" and deserved an "8/10" review score.
+Despite Undertale's awards and widespread acclaim, in 2016, Fox wrote that his personal opinion was that the game was still "niche" and deserved an "8/10" review score.

 In 2016, Fox released a number of unused musical tracks from Undertale.
 He also became a contributor to the A Profound Waste of Time magazine.
-Fox was then chosen to be part of the 2018 Games Forbes 30 Under 30 list for his role in creating Undertale.
+Fox was then chosen to be part of the 2018 Games Forbes 30 Under 30 list for his role in creating Undertale; by then the game had sold over 2 million copies.

 The success of Undertale, especially in Japan, afforded Fox the opportunity to visit Super Smash Bros. creator Masahiro Sakurai at his home, where they discussed the series and played Super Smash Bros.
 Ultimate against each other, and the two reportedly had a very similar skill level, trading wins and losses equally.
 Sans, a character from Undertale, was later included in Super Smash Bros.
-Ultimate as a Mii costume available through downloadable content, along with his signature weapon, dubbed the “Gaster Blaster”, and instrumental composition "MEGALOVANIA", for which Fox provided a new arrangement.
+Ultimate as a Mii costume available through downloadable content, along with an instrumental composition "Megalovania", for which Fox provided a new arrangement.